This post may contain affiliate links. Please read our disclosure policy.

 Notes

-Customize Your Toppings: Add your favorite toppings like sour cream, cotija cheese, jalapeños, or hot sauce for extra flavor.
+• Customize Your Toppings.
+Add your favorite toppings like sour cream, cotija or queso fresco, shredded cabbage, jalapeños, or hot sauce for extra flavor.

-Grilling Option: For an extra smoky flavor, grill the shrimp on skewers over medium-high heat for about 2-3 minutes per side until opaque and slightly charred.
+• Grilling Option.
+For a light smoky flavor, grill the shrimp on skewers over medium-high heat for about 2 to 3 minutes per side until opaque and lightly charred.

-Tortilla Choice: Use either corn or flour tortillas, warming them before serving for the best texture and flavor.
+• Tortilla Choice.
+Use corn or flour tortillas and warm them before serving for the best texture and flavor.

-Storage Tip: Store any leftover shrimp and salsa separately in airtight containers in the fridge for up to 3 days.
+• Storage Tip.
+Store leftover shrimp and salsa separately in airtight containers in the refrigerator for up to 3 days.

 Nutrition